Learning at the Edge: Tailed-Uniform Sampling for Robust Simulation-Based Inference: Introduction

-However, the fidelity of the amortized posterior is strictly limited by the proposal distribution used to generate the training set.
-The standard technique involves sampling parameters from a Uniform distribution, typically via a Latin Hypercube \citep{mckay2000}, bounded within a specific region of interest.
+However, the fidelity of the amortized posterior depends on having a diverse and representative training set, which begins with the choice of proposal distribution from which simulation parameters are drawn.
+Often, simulators preparing datasets for large-scale public campaigns, such as the CAMELS \citep{villaescusa-navarro2021}, choose to simulate at a uniform distribution of points in parameter space, typically via a Latin Hypercube bounded within a specific region of interest \citep{mckay2000}.
 While efficient for volume coverage, this strategy introduces a sharp discontinuity in the probability density at the prior boundaries.
-Neural density estimators, driven by stochastic gradient descent, struggle to model this artificial step-function \cite{cornish2020relaxing}.
+Neural density estimators, driven by stochastic gradient descent, struggle to model this artificial step-function \citep{cornish2020relaxing}.
 Consequently, the estimators often fail to capture the posterior accurately near the edges of the parameter space.
 This boundary pathology is exacerbated in high-dimensional settings by the curse of dimensionality \citep{bellman2003}, where the volume of the parameter space is increasingly dominated by the boundary shell rather than the interior.

-This limitation is particularly acute for large-scale public simulation campaigns, such as the CAMELS or DREAMS projects \citep{villaescusa-navarro2023camels, rose2025introducing}, where simulations are generated once with a fixed prior box and released for community use.
-If a subsequent analysis requires a prior that extends beyond the original simulation bounds or if the true posterior intersects the edge of the pre-computed grid, the emulator lacks the support to produce reliable constraints.
-Without access to the computationally expensive forward model to generate new samples on the fly, this rigid boundary imposes a systematic error on downstream analyses.

-To address these problems, we present \tail, a novel parameter sampling technique for simulation-based inference.
-This hybrid proposal distribution combines \uniform cores with smooth Gaussian tails to sample the edges of our prior boundary.
-We show that, empirically, neural nets trained with our proposal achieve superior performance near the boundary and maintain consistent posterior quality across the overall parameter space.
-We also validate \tail on both synthetic benchmarks and realistic cosmological inference tasks, revealing that \tail enables robust inference with competitive simulation budgets.
+To address these problems, we present \tail, a hybrid proposal distribution that combines \uniform cores with smooth Gaussian tails beyond the prior boundaries.
+Neural networks trained with \tail achieve superior posterior quality near boundaries while maintaining consistent performance across the full parameter space, with advantages growing in higher dimensions.
+We validate \tail on a Gaussian linear benchmark and on cosmological parameter inference from the matter power spectrum.
+All code is publicly available on Github.\footnote{\url{https://github.com/chaipattira/tailed-uniform-sbi.}}